tankgriffin/ppc-client-tools/GUIDE.md

-PPC Client Setup Guide - Enhanced with Claude AI Complete step-by-step process for collecting comprehensive client data with AI-powered strategic intelligence
+PPC & SEO Client Setup Guide - Enhanced with Claude AI Complete step-by-step process for collecting comprehensive client data with AI-powered strategic intelligence

 🎯 Overview
-This guide walks you through the enhanced process of setting up a new PPC client using our automated tools plus Claude AI for strategic intelligence gathering.
+This guide walks you through the enhanced process of setting up a new PPC & SEO client using our automated tools plus Claude AI for strategic intelligence gathering.
 The new workflow replaces manual competitor research with AI-powered analysis.

 **Total Time Required**: 10 minutes setup + 2-3 hours Claude execution
 **Tools Used**: Enhanced automated scripts + Claude AI for strategic analysis